-Since 1929, NCFC has been the voice of America’s farmer cooperatives.
-Our members are regional and national farmer cooperatives, which are in turn comprised of more than 2,500 local farmer cooperatives across the country.
+Since 1929, the National Council of Farmer Cooperatives (NCFC) has been the voice of America’s farmer cooperatives.
+Our members are regional and national farmer cooperatives, which in turn consist of more than 2,500 local farmer cooperatives across the country.
 The majority of America’s 2 million farmers and ranchers belong to one or more farmer cooperatives.
-NCFC members also include 22 state and regional councils of cooperatives.
+NCFC members also include 21 state and regional councils of cooperatives.

 Farmer cooperatives handle, process and market almost every type of agricultural commodity; furnish farm supplies; and provide credit and related financial services, including export financing.
 Earnings from these activities are returned to their farmer members on a patronage basis, helping improve their income from the marketplace.